bsaf/3d-touch-prototype/README.markdown

-# Setting it up
+# 3D Touch prototype

+See the post here: http://www.basilsafwat.com/projects/3d-touch/

+## Using it

-1. Plug it in to the Mac
+1. Plug the bridge in to the Mac
 2. Start the web service from System Preferences
 3. Make sure the IP address in the code is pointing to the Mac